Arctis Nova 7 vs HyperX Cloud III Wireless: Original Models

 SolderMag Take: pick by what you'll value daily

-Both are great.
-The honest test: which two of these features do you actually care about?
+The honest test is which two of these features you will actually use:

 If two from the right list match what you want, buy the Nova 7.
 Two from the left, buy the Cloud III.